senseexcel/senseexcel/install_guide.md

 ## 5. Installation Guide

 ### 5.1 Download Software
-You can download the Sense Excel software from the following link https://m.sense2go.net/extension-package or from https://www.senseexcel.com.
+You can download the Sense Excel software from the following link https://www.senseexcel.com.

 ### 5.2 Unpack Files

 Unpack (unzip) the files from the Sense Excel directory of your download package to a location of your choosing.
+Best practice is to create a new directory in your Documents folder called Sense Excel with a sub-folder referencing the version number like %User%\Documents\Sense Excel\x.x.x

 ###  5.3 Basic (Desktop) Installation